vladimir-korolev/kube-deploy-duplicate/README.md

-This kubernetes operator creates and maintains clones of the existing kubernetes deployment according to the configuration rules.
+This kubernetes operator creates and maintains clones of the existing kubernetes deployment according to configuration rules.
 It responsible for:
- - number of replicas of the cloned deployment have to comply with rules in the configuration
+ - number of replicas of the cloned deployment have to match rules in the configuration
- - use special image for the cloned deployment
+ - using special image for the cloned deployment
- - add extra environment variables to the cloned deployment
+ - adding extra environment variables to the cloned deployment

-LIMITATION:
+LIMITATIONS:
-  - only one container is supported in source deployment
+  - only one container is supported in the source deployment
-  - if we remove an env item in a source deployment it won't be removed in cloned one because it used kubernetes patch API call to update the cloned replica
+  - if we remove an env item in the source deployment it won't be removed in the cloned one because it used a kubernetes patch API call to update the cloned replica
-  - if a source deployment object has deleted, the cloned deployment object will running with replicas=0
+  - if the source deployment object has been deleted, the cloned deployment object will continue to run with replicas=0
-  - when we start the application first time we can have error message from Kubernetes API about the deployment can't be found.
+  - when we start the application at first we can have got error message from Kubernetes API about the deployment can't be found.
 Please, don't disturb about it

 # How to configure

 ##Start application
-To start application run:
+To start application it needs to run:
-python startApp.py CLIENT=<TYPE_OF_K8S_CLUSTER>;CLUSTER=<EKS_CLUSTER_NAME>;CRD_NAME=<CRD_NAME>;CRD_NAMESPACE=<CRD_NAMESPACE>;LOGLEVEL=<LOG_LEVEL>
+CLIENT=<TYPE_OF_K8S_CLUSTER> CLUSTER=<EKS_CLUSTER_NAME> CRD_NAME=<CRD_NAME> CRD_NAMESPACE=<CRD_NAMESPACE> LOGLEVEL=<LOG_LEVEL> python startApp.py
 where:
 ```
     TYPE_OF_K8S_CLUSTER: Type of kubernetes cluster.